LazoCoder/Pokemon-Terminal/README.md

 - Nearly all of the Pokemon backgrounds were created by [Teej](https://pldh.net/gallery/the493).
 - Originally the images were about 100mb in total but [ImageOptim](https://imageoptim.com/) was used to compress them down to about 17mb.
 - Since the images are compressed, some of them may have some mild (but negligible) compression artifacts.
+- Platforms:
+  - Thanks to [@samosaara](https://github.com/samosaara) for the Linux (GNOME and Terminology) port.
+  - Thanks to [@jimmyorourke](https://github.com/jimmyorourke) for the Windows (ConEMU and wallpaper) port.
+  - Thanks to [@sylveon](https://github.com/sylveon) for the Windows slideshow functionality and maintaining the AUR package.
+- Terminal & wallpaper support:
+  - Thanks to [@MattMattV](https://github.com/MattMattV) for adding Tilix support.
+  - Thanks to [@regenbogencode](https://github.com/regenbogencode) for sway support.
+  - Thanks to [@kyle-seongwoo-jun](https://github.com/kyle-seongwoo-jun) for Windows Terminal support.
 - Thanks to [@DrMartinLutherXing](https://github.com/DrMartinLutherXing) for some bug fixes.
 - Thanks to [@joanbono](https://github.com/joanbono) for the easy installation script in the readme.
 - Thanks to [@BnMcG](https://github.com/BnMcG) for the region specific randomize function.
-- Thanks to [@samosaara](https://github.com/samosaara) for the Linux (GNOME and Terminology) port.
-- Thanks to [@sylveon](https://github.com/sylveon) for maintaining the AUR package.
 - Thanks to [@therealklanni](https://github.com/therealklanni) for adding the project to npm.
-- Thanks to [@MattMattV](https://github.com/MattMattV) for adding Tilix support.
 - Thanks to [@connordinho](https://github.com/connordinho) for enhancing the slideshow functionality.
-- Thanks to [@cclauss](https://github.com/cclauss) for simplifying the code in the database class and the main class.
+- Thanks to [@cclauss](https://github.com/cclauss) for simplifying the code in the database class and the main class, as well as general code quality fixes.
 - Thanks to [@Fiskie](https://github.com/Fiskie) for implementing the adapter design pattern, piping commands and more.
 - Thanks to [@marcobiedermann](https://github.com/marcobiedermann) for better image compression.
 - Thanks to [@kamil157](https://github.com/kamil157) and [@dosman711](https://github.com/dosman711) for the randomized slideshow function.